top of page

 Watch for next class: Harvest of Shame by Fred Friendly

-Read for next class: Nichols Chapters 6 & 7
+Read for next class: Nichols Chapters 9 (Chapter 6 and 7 in Third Eidtion)

 Watch for next class: Hoop Dreams by Steve James